sboesebeck/morphium/Morphium Documentation.md

 _Morphium_ fixes that issue in that way, that when "WAIT_FOR_ALL_SLAVES" is defined in `WriteSafety`, it will set the `w`-value according to the number of _available_ slaves, resulting in no blocking. [^as it takes some time for _Morphium_ and mongo do determine if a cluster member is down, some requests might actually block]

-### Annotation Inheritence
+### Annotation Inheritance
-By default, Java does not support the inheritence of annotations.
+By default, Java does not support the inheritance of annotations.
 This is ok in most cases, but in the case of entities it's a bugger.
-We added inheritence to _Morphium_ to be able to build flexible data structures and store them to mongo.
+We added inheritance to _Morphium_ to be able to build flexible data structures and store them to mongo.

 ### Implementation
 Well, it's quite easy, actually ;-) The algorithm for getting the inherited annotations looks as follows (simplified)